 Below you can watch a video report on the risks of substance use behind the wheel.

-The 3rd international symposium on Drug Impaired Driving is going to take place on 23 October 2017 in the margins of the Second European conference on addictive behaviours and dependencies, which will take place in Lisbon (24-26 October 2017).
+The 3rd international symposium on Drug Impaired Driving is taking place on 23 October 2017 in Lisbon immediately prior to the Second European conference on addictive behaviours and dependencies (24-26 October).
+The Symposium is a collaborative effort between the EMCDDA and the Canadian Centre on Substance Abuse (CCSA).

 This literature review provides a comprehensive report on the relationship between drug use, impaired driving and traffic accidents.
 It describes methodological issues, presents the results of prevalence surveys among drivers, provides an overview of findings from major international epidemiological surveys, and gathers evidence from experimental and field studies of the relationship between drug use, driving impairment and traffic accidents.
 This updates the EMCDDA Insight of 2008 with results from the DRUID project and others.